YuraBD/MLBenchmark/README.md

 If want to use ARMNN delegate install pre-built binaries from source: https://github.com/ARM-software/armnn/releases

+For Raspberry Pi 4 and 5 the last tested and working version was 24.02.
+For Nvidia Jetson Nano - 22.11

 If using Nvidia Jetson Nano, separate virtual environment must be manually created and TensorRT installed there.
 It is not done in `setenv.py` because Jetson Nano has old software and in most cases it should be built from sources.
 Tested TensorRT version: 8.2.1.9